jalcock-training/azure-hybrid-landing-zone/README.md

 The project showcases practical, real‑world engineering skills across architecture, Terraform, CI/CD, governance, and hybrid cloud operations.

+It also demonstrates a security‑by‑design approach using private endpoints, NSGs, least‑privilege identity, and policy‑driven governance.

 ---

 ## Project Overview